 Large-scale commercial storage or restricted use pesticide storage facilities should have written contingency plans describing the procedures for managing fires involving pesticides.
 The document entitled Fire and Spill Emergency Pre-Plan for Handling Agricultural Chemicals available from The NC Pesticide Safety Education website provides grids for drawing the property site and drainage routes, a list of emergency contacts, fire fighting tactics, and location of available resources.
 Update the plan yearly, and review it with your local Fire Department.

 Fire extinguishers: Keep a fire extinguisher that is approved for chemical fires nearby, or near each exit within the storage building.
 Read the pesticide labels to determine what type of fire extinguisher(s) you need.
 ABC classified extinguishers are appropriate for most pesticides.
 Fire extinguishers need to be inspected and maintained on a regular basis to ensure that they are in good operating condition.
-For information on the appropriate size, type, and inspection of fire extinguishers for your pesticide storage facility, read the following fact sheet: Use, Placement, Maintenance, and Testing of Portable Fire Extinguishers.
-Lab Safety Supply, EZfacts document number 135.
+For information more information see, Guide to Fire Extinguisher Inspection, Testing and Maintenance National Fire Protection Association.

 Remember that it is sometimes safer to let a chemical fire burn itself out than to expose firefighters to pesticides or to contaminate large quantities of water.
 Let the firefighter make this decision.